migellal/DayView/README.md

 ## Features

-This simple Kotlin library can shows specific date in calendar board view.
-View is flexible that means can be fat or thin, just modify width value.
-Showing date should be in current user language.
+This simple Kotlin library can show specific date in calendar board view, in the correct format, according to user's language settings.
+The view is flexible, that means it can be fat or thin - controlled easily through API.

 ## API